Our students learn in a caring environment where they become fluent in two languages, build strong character, and

 Did you know?
 Great readers need a broad base of factual knowledge.

-Our students will experience a "pedagogy of cariño" in which they are personally known, supported, and challenged by caring adults.
+Our students experience a "pedagogy of cariño" in which they are personally known, supported, and challenged by caring adults.

-Each student will also practice essential relationship skills and character virtues, growing into una persona completa.
+Each student also practices essential relationship skills and character virtues, growing into una persona completa.

 Did you know?
 Dovetail Learning's Toolbox™ (in Spanish and English) helps students develop empathy, courage, respeto, and other habits of the heart.

 LEEP Dual Language Academy is a public charter school authorized by the New York State Board of Regents.
 That means we receive public funding and are subject to public regulations, but our school is not operated by the New York City Department of Education.
 We are governed by a Board of Trustees comprised of community leaders.

-We opened with Kindergarten and First Grade.
+We opened with Kindergarten and First Grade, and are adding Second Grade in 2020-21.
 The school will grow to serve K-5.
 A later expansion to middle school is possible but not guaranteed.

 We have a longer daily schedule than many schools.
 Our school hours are 7:50am-4pm daily, with early dismissal at 1:20pm on Wednesdays.